amaranth-lang/amaranth/docs/install.rst

 Latest release
 --------------

-.. |release:install| replace:: To install the latest release of nMigen, run:
+.. |release:install| replace:: To install the latest release of Amaranth, run:

 .. platform-picker::